merjos369/KOB-address-verification/README.md

 ## Solution

-The Verifiable Credentials are not dependent on centralized authority; instead it is a decentralized one. i.e. none of the credentials are created by the central authority.
+Basically the project aims to build a network of verifiable credential issuers/verifiers and holders.
+These Verifiable Credentials are not dependent on centralized authority; instead it is a decentralized(DID) one-which are called SSI.
+SSI lets the organizations manage their verifiable credentials on their own.
+Also, with SSI, there will be many more ways to prove integirty of the organization, other than just username and password.
-So these authorities will never have the right to revoke the credentials as and when required.
-This is due to a impeccable feature of blockchain i.e. data, once sent to a blockchain network, cannot be deleted or removed from all the systems, it can only be updated.
-Thus DIDs give power back to individuals.

-Another problem with centralized identifiers is also solved by DIDs i.e. if the centralized authority is having a problem, say an attack, it lets the whole system down.
-But with DIDs, many copies of the given server will be available across the world.
-Thus making data globally accessible.
-(Simply explaining, DID is something similar to a URL, which is passed to a software called DID resolver, returns a DIDDoc, which is a JSON document, globally unique).
+Simply explaining, DID is something similar to a URL, which is passed to a software called DID resolver, returns a DIDDoc, which is a JSON document, globally unique.

 Verifiable credentials are cryptographically constructed and proves the four major attributes of any credential, which are